0x90n/InfoSec-Black-Friday/README.md

-# InfoSec Black Friday Deals 2020
+# InfoSec Black Friday Deals 2021
-All the deals for InfoSec related software/tools this Black Friday / Cyber Monday
+All the deals for InfoSec related software/tools this Black Friday / Cyber Monday, for all the hackers that saved $$$ during lockdowns.

-<3 Hope you all have a well-deserved, happy thanksgiving and kudos to all those who contributed to this list.
+Heard of an early deal?
+Let's get this rolling 🎉

 ## FAQ
 ### When do these sales end?